KeesTucker/hypr-soggy-dots/README.md

 dis my `.config`. set up for NVIDIA + hyprland.

-install hyprland, wallust + all the other shit this `.config` configures. i'll make a list maybe one day.
+install hyprland, wallust, jetbrains mono font + all the other shit this `.config` configures. i'll make a list maybe one day.

 edit `hypr/custom/wallpaper_randomiser.sh` to point to your desired wallpaper dir.